Scarborough

 Population growth drivers in Scarborough are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Scarborough's population is approximately 20,129 as of November 2025.
-This represents an increase of 2,577 people since the 2021 Census, which reported a population of 17,552.
-The growth was inferred from the estimated resident population of 20,052 in June 2024 and an additional 147 validated new addresses since the Census date.
-This results in a population density ratio of 4,050 persons per square kilometer, placing Scarborough among the top 10% of locations assessed by AreaSearch.
-The area's growth rate of 14.7% since the 2021 census exceeds the national average of 8.9%.
-This growth was primarily driven by overseas migration, contributing approximately 74.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Scarborough's population is around 20,438 as of Feb 2026.
+This reflects an increase of 2,886 people (16.4%) since the 2021 Census, which reported a population of 17,552 people.
+The change is inferred from the estimated resident population of 20,052 from the ABS as of June 2024 and an additional 151 validated new addresses since the Census date.
+This population level equates to a density ratio of 4,112 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Scarborough's 16.4% growth since the 2021 census exceeded the national average (9.9%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 74.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate an above median growth for national areas.
-By 2041, Scarborough is projected to increase by 2,815 persons, reflecting a total increase of 13.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above-median population growth of national areas is projected, with the area expected to increase by 2,815 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.9% in total over the 17 years.

 Frequently Asked Questions - Population